eduairet/eat-cs50-Introduction-to-ai/content/notes/adversarial.md

             -   Checks final score
         -   Optimizations

+            -   Alpha-Beta Pruning

                 -   When there are several possible next moves we can take for granted the best possible solutions by discarding the ones that can’t be better than the ones we have

                     ```
                     GAME

                     4
                     |-4
                     |-8
                     |-5

                     <=3
                     |-9
                     |-3
                     |-?

                     <=2
                     |-2
                     |-?
                     |-?

                     We’ll just need to check for values less than 4 to get an optimal decision
                     ```

     -   Depth-Limited Minimax
         -   It acts like minimax but limiting the number of options to take in count
         -   It uses an `evaluation function` to estimate the expected utility of the game from a given state